sameetpatil5/agro-diagnose-ai/docs/AgroDiagnoseAI.md

 The model referred form the tutorial does not perform any preprocessing on the images.
 Essentially with preprocessing I am referring to augmenting images to create variety and avoid overfitting.

 General techniques include altering Brightness, contrast, sharpness, rotations, noise addition, jittering.
-Further enhancements may also include gray scaling and segmenting images but they need to be tested for individual model and compared to reach an conclusion weather or not to use them in the final training model.
+Further enhancements may include grayscale conversion and background segmentation.
+However, these techniques should be tested carefully, as they might reduce the model's ability to learn color and texture features critical for plant disease detection.

 #### Steps:
 1. **Data Augmentation:**